deprimus/Tale/SETUP.md

   <img src="public/setup/tale_dialog_actor_content_obj.png" alt="Tale dialog actor and content">
 </p>

-You may place these objects anywhere on the canvas and customize them however you like (width, height, font, style, size, etc).
+You may place these objects anywhere on the canvas and customize them however you like (width, height, font, style, etc).
 In this example, the actor and content objects will be placed inside a Panel (`UI`->`Panel`) at the bottom of the screen like this:

 <p align="center">